SuperFLEB/blender_addon_template/README.md

   * An Operator panel sub-panel
   * A Properties panel (N panel)
   * A submenu
+* A packager, build_release.py
+  * Packs up `src`, and throws in whatever else you want
+  * Uses Git tags and the bl_info to set the version number

 ...and (if I forgot to update this Readme) more!

 ## What's not included, that I really ought to (i.e., the to-do list)

-* Make a Python script to do the setup
+* Make a Python script to do the setup, instead of a bunch of search/replace
 * Some libs for/examples of loading external data
   * Simple, and clean-up-after-yourself loading